 So when I found that compostable bandages existed, I was all over it.
 These ones from Patch are really awesome.
 They are 100% organic and natural bamboo fiber with a mineral-based pressure-sensitive adhesive (PSA).
 They are latex and plastic-free, hypoallergenic for sensitive skin, vegan-friendly, and cruelty-free.

-These bandages are breathable but also durable, and can be used for small knicks, cuts, and scratches.
+These bandages are breathable but also durable, and can be used for all kinds of small knicks, cuts, and scratches.
 Patch is also a certified B-Corp company, which means that they’ve jumped through a lot of hoops to get that stamp of approval.
 Not many companies have done that.

 While we’re on a mission to become more sustainable, we end up thinking about the damage we’re doing as a collective species.
 This can cause anxiety and hopelessness and can be downright disheartening to see other people not caring as much as you do.

 This is why self-care is so crucial to our health.
 These items I'm about to list are all about taking care of yourself to continue on your sustainable journey without getting bogged down with guilt and anxiety.

 100% Silk Face Mask by Fait avec Coeur

 Let’s start off with one of the most obvious items.
 Since the pandemic began, there has been a huge increase in the amount of pollution in our environment from face masks.

 Most disposable masks are made from a form of plastic, which again, as you know, is a big problem for our environment.
-Then you have non-disposable masks that are made from synthetic fibers that cannot break down in nature if disposed of.
+Then you have non-disposable masks that are often made from synthetic fibers that cannot break down in nature when disposed of.

 What about if we take the environment out of the equation?
 When worn against our face for long periods, most masks can give us maskne, skin irritation and create a haven for bacteria.